I-35W Saint Anthony Falls Bridge

-The I-35W Saint Anthony Falls Bridge crosses the Mississippi River one-half mile (875 m) downstream from the Saint Anthony Falls in Minneapolis, Minnesota in the U.S., carrying north–south traffic on Interstate Highway 35W.
+The I-35W Saint Anthony Falls Bridge crosses the Mississippi River one-half mile (875 m) downstream from the Saint Anthony Falls in Minneapolis, Minnesota in the U.S., carrying north–south traffic on Interstate 35W.
 The ten-lane bridge replaced the I-35W Mississippi River bridge, which collapsed on August 1, 2007.
-It was planned and is maintained by the Minnesota Department of Transportation (Mn/DOT).
+It was planned and is maintained by the Minnesota Department of Transportation (MnDOT).
 The planning, design, and construction processes were completed more quickly than normal because Interstate 35W is a critical artery for commuters and truck freight.
 The bridge opened September 18, 2008, well ahead of the original goal of December 24.